 Studio Co+Hab is an architecture firm focused on innovative and sustainably-built environments such as cohousing, cohabitation, and light footprint living.

 We believe great design is achieved with an integrated and cooperative team.
-That means facilitating processes to engaging our clients in the design process and working closely with other designers, engineers, builders, and developers to identify and realize the best ideas.
+That means facilitating processes to engage our clients in design and working closely with other designers, engineers, builders, and developers to identify and realize the best ideas.

 We see design as an opportunity to accelerate our clients' goals and aspirations.
 Because objects and spaces can be tools to empower their users, we believe design can and should play an important role in addressing issues of climate, justice, and community.